 Internal features are not designed for public use and are only intended to be used by Gradle itself.
 They can change in any way at any point in time without any notice.
 Therefore, we recommend avoiding the use of such features.
 Internal features are not documented.
-If it appears in this User Guide, the DSL Reference or the API Reference documentation then the feature is not internal.
+If it appears in this User Manual, the DSL Reference or the API Reference documentation then the feature is not internal.

 Internal features may evolve into public features.

 Features are introduced in the incubating state to allow real world feedback to be incorporated into the feature before it is made public and locked down to provide backwards compatibility.
 It also gives users who are willing to accept potential future changes early access to the feature so they can put it into use immediately.